Beauty Q&A: How Can I Dye My Curly Hair at Home?

 “It's important to look for a hair dye that has a nourishing formula, such as the L'Oréal Paris Excellence Creme Permanent Hair Color,” says Colombini.
 The dye contains a pro-keratine complex that he says protects hair as it colors.
 Another option is the Dark and Lovely Reviving Colors line, which has moisturizing shea butter, vitamin E and avocado oil and is free of ammonia and peroxide.

-Because bleach can be damaging on any hair type, Colombini says that for curly-haired girls and guys especially, he recommends leaving the process to the pros.
+Because bleach can be damaging on any hair type, Colombini recommends leaving the process to the pros.

 Read more